The Eighth Biennale of Israeli Ceramics 2016

 ERETZ ISRAEL MUSEUM, TEL AVIV, 2016

-The purpose of the Eighth Biennale of Ceramics was to explore the unique
+The main purpose of the Eighth Biennale of Ceramics was to explore the unique

-expressive potential of ceramics within art and culture, aiming to present an
+and expressive potential of ceramics within art and culture.
+It thus aimed to present an

 infinite range of possibilities for ceramic expression whether fired of unfired.